OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

       editor.
-    - Install, upgrade, and use a recent version of the [Go](https://go.dev/) programming language environment to create, run, test, debug, and format a C program through a terminal window and/or a text editor.
+    - Install, upgrade, and use a recent version of the [Go](https://go.dev/) programming language environment to create, run, test, debug, and format a Go program through a terminal window and/or a text editor.
     - Use a text editor like [VS Code](https://code.visualstudio.com/) to implement, test, debug, document, and manage the source code of a Python program, leveraging plugins for workflow enhancement.